MotoNovo Finance PCP Compensation Claims

-In October 2024, the UK Court of Appeal ruled in Johnson v FirstRand Bank Ltd (trading as MotoNovo Finance) that failing to disclose commission paid to brokers amounted to an unlawful breach of fiduciary duty.
+In October 2024, the UK Court of Appeal delivered a landmark ruling in Johnson v FirstRand Bank Ltd (trading as MotoNovo Finance).
+The court found that MotoNovo Finance and its brokers failed to disclose broker commission to customers, which amounted to a breach of fiduciary duty.
+This is a critical finding that opens the door to compensation for potentially thousands of affected customers.

 WHAT WE COVER